AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 builder.logSubscriptions(true)
 ```

-### Log In App Purchases
+### Log in-app purchases

-Enables automatic logging of In-App purchase events</br>
+Enables the automatic logging of in-app purchase events</br>
-Set true to enable, false to disable.</br>
+Set `true` to enable, `false` to disable.</br>
-If this API is not used,  by default, the connector will not record In App Purchases.</br>
+If this API isn't used, then by default, the connector doesn't record in-app purchases.</br>

 ```java
 builder.autoLogInApps(true);